Bishop’s Castle Heat and Wind project

 development

 Bishop’s Castle in south Shropshire is not on the gas grid, so most of the heating comes from oil and LPG.
-Carbon emissions can be reduced in two ways; by saving energy and by generating renewable energy.
+The heat and wind project aims to turn renewable energy from the wind and sun into heat replacing oil boilers.

 ← Back to All Projects